cwiz/DRLND-Project-Navigation/WRITEUP.md

 * Introduction to Deep Reinforcement Learning
 * Introduction to DQN Algorithm
-* Testing of improved flavors of original DQN Algorithm
+* Testing of improved modification of original DQN Algorithm

 ## Technical Formulation of Problem